DrChai/Haystack-SolrEnginePlus/README.md

 Extending queryset and SolrBackend models for Django Haystack, that lets Django Haystack support Solr's Cursor Pagination

 ## About
-A simple extension for [Haystack](https://github.com/django-haystack/django-haystack).
+A light extension for [Haystack](https://github.com/django-haystack/django-haystack)'s Solr Backend.

+### CursorPagination
 It supports Solr's cursorMark to request subsequent pages of sorted results.
 Since current Haystack only provides Basic Pagination which could be ineffcient on fetching large number of results.

 states on Apache Solr website: